-Of course, you could always just wait until your homegrown seedlings start to bloom and then sort them out!
+Of course, you could always just wait until your homegrown Phlox Drummondii seedlings start flowering and sort them out at bloom time!

-Start your Phlox seeds in a tray of good propagating soil on a sunny windowsill sometime during the months of February through March.
+Start your seeds in a tray of good well drained propagating soil on a sunny windowsill sometime during the months of February through March.

 In the greenhouse, sow your seeds during March or April.
 Growing the seedlings in a greenhouse will help them become acclimatized to an outdoor setting.